nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 And I changed the link between inner and outer loops of the `0` to be at a nice angle.

-I haven't done all of them yet.  `8` might be a bit tricky and I'm not sure how to display the `:`.

 Plus I added an extra point between each digit and some more points to control the "retrace" back from the last digit to the first.
 If displaying four digits, for the clock, I could also change the order the digits are rendered in to optimize